jplusplus/broken-promises/README.md

 ## Note

 This is only the backend system wich will retrieve articles.
-To show them, we have build [broken-promises-client](https://github.com/jplusplus/broken-promises-client).
+To show them, we have built [broken-promises-client](https://github.com/jplusplus/broken-promises-client).

 ## Installation